timrogers/gh-migrate-project/CONTRIBUTING.md

 1. Deploy a GitHub Enterprise Server (GHES) instance of the required version
 1. Create a personal access token (PAT) with the `repo`, `admin:org`, `site_admin` and `project` scopes
-1. Seed the GHES instance with data.
-You can do this by running `GITHUB_TOKEN=token GITHUB_BASE_URL=https://ghes.acme.com/api/v3 npm run seed-github-enterprise-server-instance`, replacing the environment variables as appropriate.
+1. Seed the GHES instance with data and configure the Actions and Dependabot secrets.
+You can do this by running `npm run seed-github-enterprise-server-instance -- --ghes-access-token TOKEN --ghes-base-url https://ghes.acme.com/api/v3 --dotcom-access-token FOO`.
-1. Delete the personal access token (PAT) used for seeding, and create a new one with the `project`, `repo` and `admin:org` scopes.
-1. Create new [Actions secrets](https://github.com/timrogers/gh-migrate-project/settings/secrets/actions) and [Dependabot secrets](https://github.com/timrogers/gh-migrate-project/settings/secrets/dependabot) for the new GHES instance:

-- Set `GHES_XXX_BASE_URL` (e.g. `GHES_312_BASE_URL` for GHES 3.12) to your instance's API base URL, ending `/api/v3`
-- Set `GHES_XXX_ACCESS_TOKEN` to your access token

 1. Open `.github/workflows/ci.yml` and make a copy of an existing job used to test a GHES version (e.g. `end_to_end_tests_linux_ghes_311`)
 1. Rename the job to an appropriate name for the new version, e.g. `end_to_end_tests_linux_ghes_312`
 1. Update the GHES version in the job's `name`